greglook/merkledag-server/README.md

 headers read from the block, and the encoded links and data if present.

 ```
 POST   /data/                     Create a node by providing structured data.
-GET    /data/:id-or-name[/:path*]  Traverse link paths and return the final node
+GET    /data/:id-or-ref[/:path*]  Traverse link paths to get the final node.
-                                   data.
-PUT    /data/:name[/:path*]        Update the node at the given path, writing
+PUT    /data/:ref[/:path*]        Update the node at the given path, writing new
-                                   new blocks up to the root.
-Updates the named
+                                  blocks up to the root.
+Updates the named ref.
-                                   ref.
 ```

 ### System